piyavach/PRCDv2/README.md

 Arrangement of the Object Image Extraction watching youtube sample https://www.youtube.com/watch?v=KG9czA0MueM&t=24s

 We implement our technique to Arrangement of the Object Image Extraction.
-It called Patch Relational Covariance Descriptor version 2 (PRCD2).
+It is called Patch Relational Covariance Descriptor version 2 (PRCD2).
-This work based applied from https://link.springer.com/chapter/10.1007/11744047_45.
+This work is based on https://link.springer.com/chapter/10.1007/11744047_45.
-If you interest and use, please cite and follow this work. https://dl.acm.org/doi/abs/10.1145/3411174.3411200.
+If you are interested and use it in your work, please cite and follow this work. https://dl.acm.org/doi/abs/10.1145/3411174.3411200.
-In case you are using please cited at PRCDv1 https://dl.acm.org/doi/abs/10.1145/3411174.3411200.
+In case you are using please cite at PRCDv1 https://dl.acm.org/doi/abs/10.1145/3411174.3411200.

 Note: This work is implemented for my education and study without money profit.

-PRCDv2 is an technique to evaluate similarity between two object  arrangement. this technique is inspirited based on patching or windows sliding technique such a HOG and combined with the region covariance technique.
+PRCDv2 is a technique to evaluate similarity between two object  arrangements.
+This technique is inspired based on patching or windows sliding techniques such a HOG and combined with the region covariance technique.
-We get good nDCG score at 0.97 and this work fine when the setting up environment is like good providing studio such as COIL-100.
+We get a good nDCG score at 0.97 and this works fine when the setting up environment is like a good providing studio such as COIL-100.
-The main citations is in this below README.
+The main citations is in the below README.
-*If you want to cite our work, you could please cite on our whole main citations, currently.
+*If you want to cite our work, you could please cite our whole main citations, currently.
 *We note that in future.
-If our work PRCDv2 are pubished, we update a primary citation to our mainly citations section below.
+If our work PRCDv2 are published, we update a primary citation to our mainly citations section below.

 Getting started